samsquire/impossibility/README.md

 Society is kind of impossible

-Everyone in a society needs food, shelter and work.
+Everyone in a society needs food, shelter and money to buy these things.

 Each person needs to earn enough to pay for food, shelter and bills such as energy